 With a passion for conservation and a Bachelor of Engineering degree from Stellenbosch University in South Africa, Alexandra has a diverse background.
 Alexandra started her career as a Project Engineer, working on some of the biggest green building projects in Johannesburg.
 Her experience includes a variety of IT projects across Africa for a major retailer, along with extensive experience in tender management, project management and loyalty programmes.

 Alexandra has experience in drone consulting and aviation project management.
 Currently, Alexandra is working in the engineering insurance field while pursuing her many creative interests, which includes photography, art and poetry.
+Alexandra has also been studying to further her conservation knowledge and has passed the Certified Wildlife Rehabilitator (CWR) examination through the International Wildlife Rehabilitation Council (IWRC).

 Her biggest passion is wildlife conservation and volunteer work.
 South Africa and Africa at large, is home to many endangered species of wildlife.
 Creating awareness for the protection of Africa’s rich environmental heritage is essential.
 Through Alexandra’s volunteering and creative projects that fuse her love for art and poetry with her goal to support crucial wildlife organisations, she continually works towards making a difference.